-- 9.3 Seek to ensure a reasonably comfortable and standardized testing environment in locations reasonably accessible to the intended population(s). - 9.4 Monitor administrations as appropriate to ensure relevant test administration procedures are followed. - 9.5 Provide appropriate accommodations and access to training for those with impairments or disabilities as defined by the Americans with Disabilities Act (ADA) and the ADA Amendments Act. - 9.6 Provide a definition and methods for addressing irregular conduct prior to, during or immediately following the administration of an examination. - 9.7 Provide guidelines for the management of special circumstances directly preceding, during and following an examination administration. - Document and report to the test user changes or disruptions to standardized test administration procedures or scoring.
+- 9.3 Ensure a reasonably comfortable and standardized testing environment in locations reasonably accessible to the intended population(s). - 9.4 Periodically assess administrations as appropriate to ensure relevant test administration procedures are followed. - 9.5 Provide appropriate accommodations for test takers with disabilities, as defined by the Americans with Disabilities Act (ADA) as amended. - 9.6 Provide a definition and methods for addressing irregular conduct prior to, during or following the administration of an examination. - 9.7 Provide guidelines for the management of special circumstances directly preceding, during and following an examination administration. - Document and report to the test user changes or disruptions to standardized test administration procedures or scoring.